Cosmic PeV Neutrinos and the Sources of Ultrahigh Energy Protons: Neutrino Interactions

-To find the expected proton fluxes at Earth from these spectra, three types of energy loss must be accounted for in propagation.
-At energies where photopion production on the CMB occurs ($ \gtrsim \,$10$^{19.5}\,$eV), $p \, \gamma \rightarrow N \, \pi$ is the dominant loss channel~\cite{Mucke:1998mk}.
+Calculating the expected proton fluxes at Earth from these spectra in order to compare with cosmic-ray data (shown in Figs.~\ref{UHECR} and \ref{UHECR3}) is somewhat more involved than for neutrinos from Eq.~(\ref{f1}), since more means of losing energy are open to protons.
+Three types of energy loss are accounted for in propagation.
+At energies where pion photoproduction on the CMB occurs ($ \gtrsim \,$10$^{19.5}\,$eV), $p \, \gamma \rightarrow N \, \pi$ is the dominant loss channel~\cite{Mucke:1998mk}.
 For $E_p \gtrsim 10^{18}$~eV, and below the CMB photopion threshold, resonant pair production on background photons, $p \, \gamma \rightarrow p\, e^+e^-$, dominates~\cite{Blumenthal:1970nn}.
 This process has a large cross section, although each interaction removes only a small amount of energy.
-Finally, there is an energy-independent adiabatic loss term.
+Finally, there is an adiabatic redshift loss term.

 These can be combined via characteristic loss times \cite{Berezinsky:2002nc} as $\tau_T^{-1}(E_p,z) \tau_\pi^{-1}(E_p,z) + \tau_{\rm pair}^{-1}(E_p,z) + \tau_a^{-1}(z)$, giving an energy loss rate of $d\ln{E_p}/dt \tau_T^{-1}(E_p,z)$.
 We can thus relate the injection energy at redshift $z$, $E^\prime_p=E^\prime_p(E_p,z)$, to the detected energy, $E_p$, with